lukateg/strength-age/README.md

 -- if test is deleted retry button on testReview page should be disabled

 FUTURE FEATURES AND ENHANCMENTS:
+- export test to json and print it
 - 20 days streak gets discount
 -- add test sharing
 -- add settings page